-An interview with Professor Sir Konstantin ‘Kostya’ Novoselov, FRS, discussing the novel applications of graphene and the likelihood of this fascinating material coming to market.
+In this interview Professor Sir Konstantin ‘Kostya’ Novoselov discusses the novel applications of graphene and bringing this fascinating material to market.

 What makes graphene such an unusual material, and what impact has its discovery had on research?